The disk precession in a Be star-magnetar binary and its application to the rotation measure of FRB 20201124A: Discussions and Conclusions

 \subsection{Conclusions}

-In this work, we demonstrated that a Be star-magnetar binary system with a decretion stellar disk is suitable for explaining the peculiar RM variations observed by FAST from MJD 59307 to MJD 59658.
+In this work, we demonstrate that a Be star-magnetar binary system with a decretion stellar disk is suitable for explaining the peculiar RM variations observed by FAST from MJD 59307 to MJD 59658.

 The RM in the first epoch exhibits a pattern of rising, a deeper drop, rising again, and then entering a steady phase.
 Such a pattern strongly supports that FRB 20201124A originates from a binary system consisting of a magnetar and a massive star with a decretion disk.
-In the later two observation epochs, the RM fluctuations decrease significantly compared with $\Delta\rm{RM_{E1}}$.
+In the subsequent two observation epochs, the RM fluctuations decrease significantly compared with $\Delta\rm{RM_{E1}}$.
 The precession of the Be star along with its decretion disk is commonly used to explain the observed superorbital brightness oscillations of Be/X-ray binary system.

 We propose that the long-term decrease in the observed RM variations can be interpreted by the superorbital modulation from a precessing stellar disk in a Be star-magnetar binary.
-By fitting the data, we obtainthe bestt parameters that fitthe RMM curves.
+By fitting the data, we obtain the best parameters that fit the RM curves.
 The best parameters are presented in Section \ref{4}.

 In addition, we use this model to explain a few other FRBs with similar dramatic RM variation, which can also be well explained and predicted.
 However, unlike FRB 20201124A, due to insufficient data sampling, the constraint of the model parameters remains limited.